seapagan/bundle-repo/README.md

 XML was chosen for the file output format since it is very well structured and LLM models can easily parse it (better than a plain-text dump).

+It is inspired by [Repopack](#acknowledgements) which is a great tool, but is written in TypeScript and needs a Node.js environment to run.
+Eventually this project will produce binaries and not need Rust installed to run.

+The generated XML metadata and structure are inspired by the output of Repopack (a lot of the header text was taken from there), with enhancements that include additional file attributes, instructions for the LLM and a more robust structure.
+At this time `xml` output is the only supported output format, however future versions may include additional formats.
+XML was chosen since it is very well structured and LLM models can easily parse it (better than a plain-text dump).

 - [Features](#features)
 - [Usage](#usage)
   - [Installation](#installation)